GabrielMMelo/parallel-aco-tsp/README.md

 ## How to use?

-For execution with 4 processes:
+For execution with **4 processes**:
 ```
 mpiexec -n 4 python main.py 1
 ```

+> The `1` is used to say to the program to use the parallel aco algorithm.
+For sequential process use `0` instead.